MAG Standards

 Overview

-Each card receives four subgrades: Centering, Corners, Edges, and Surface.
-The final grade is calculated using the geometric mean of all four subgrades, rounded to the nearest 0.5.
+Each card is assessed on four areas: Centering, Corners, Edges, and Surface.
+The final grade is calculated using the geometric mean of all four assessments, rounded to the nearest whole number.
+These assessments are used internally to arrive at the final grade — the certificate shows the final grade and condition term.

 Complete Grade Scale